 Borrower interest rates are tiered and dependent upon the repayment term of the MEFA Refinancing Loan, the applicant's or, if applicable, the co-applicant's credit score and other factors determined by the Authority and are periodically adjusted to reflect prevailing market conditions.
-As of May 16, 2022, MEFA Refinancing Loans have fixed interest rates ranging from 3.45% to 6.00%, and previously had variable rates based upon 1-month LIBOR plus a spread, which variable rate is reset monthly and is capped at 20%.
-When 1-month LIBOR becomes unavailable, the Authority in its sole discretion will determine an appropriate replacement for LIBOR and any necessary changes to the applicable margins for existing variable rate MEFA Refinancing Loans.
+As of May 16, 2022, MEFA Refinancing Loans have fixed interest rates ranging from 5.50% to 8.45%.